flutter/website/src/docs/development/tools/devtools/memory.md

                TOTAL:   200369       TOTAL SWAP PSS:    82168
 ```

-This chart is another timeseries graph but of Android memory (polled ADB values).  to help visualize the state of the
+This chart is another timeseries graph of the state of Android memory as the application is running.
-heap at various points in time.

-The chart's x-axis is a timeline of events (timeseries).
-In other words, it shows the polled state of the memory
-every 500 ms. This helps give a live appearance on the
-state of the memory as the application is running.
-The quantities plotted on the y-axis are (from top to bottom):
+The quantities plotted on the y-axis are the above values (Java Heap, Native Heap, Code size, Stack size, Graphics stack, System size and total).

 ## Event Timeline